 André du Bouchet

 André du Bouchet (1924–2001) is widely acknowledged as one of the greatest French authors of the twentieth century.
-Not only a groundbreaking poet, he was also a prolific translator from the English, German, and Russian, as well as an art and literary critic.
-During his lifetime he published nearly seventy volumes: from dozens of volumes of verse, to works on Giacometti and collaborations with Miró, to translations of Faulkner, Shakespeare, Joyce, and Pasternak.
+A groundbreaking poet, he was a prolific translator from the English, German, and Russian, as well as a noted critic of art and literature.
+He published nearly seventy books, including scores of volumes of verse and lyric prose, numerous works on Giacometti and other artists, and translations of Faulkner, Shakespeare, Joyce, Hölderlin, Riding, and Pasternak.
 In the late sixties he co-founded—with Yves Bonnefoy, Jacques Dupin, and Paul Celan—the influential literary journal L’Éphémère.
 Among many other honors, he was awarded the National Poetry Prize in 1983.